-Most conventional doctors are trained to spot diseases of the adrenal glands, but not necessarily the steps that lead up to the disease.
-This is why adrenal fatigue — which is one of these steps — is often missed or written off as being “all in your head.”
+Most conventional doctors are trained to spot diseases of the adrenal glands, but not necessarily the steps that lead up to them.
+This is why adrenal fatigue is often missed or written off as being “all in your head.”

-Are you suffering from unexplained symptoms such as extreme tiredness, weight gain around the midsection (aka belly fat), brain fog and feeling depressed, insomnia, and cravings for salty foods?
+Are you suffering from unexplained symptoms such as extreme tiredness, weight gain around the midsection (aka belly fat), brain fog, depression, insomnia and cravings for salty foods?

-As Dr. Sharon Stills explains, these symptoms are real and so is the adrenal fatigue at the root of what’s driving them.
+As Dr. Sharon Stills explains, these symptoms are real.
+So is the adrenal fatigue at the root of what’s driving them.

-Watch her video, “Is Adrenal Fatigue Real?” or read the excerpt transcript below to learn why conventional doctors have such a hard time acknowledging adrenal fatigue — and what you can do to finally get the help you need.
+Watch her video, “Is Adrenal Fatigue Real?” or read the excerpt transcript below.
+You’ll learn why conventional doctors have such a hard time acknowledging adrenal fatigue.
+And what you can do to finally get the help you need.

 [The following transcript excerpt has been edited for clarity and length.]